TriKro/rsb-content/part3-generative_market_research/focus-group.md

 (adapted from wikihow.com)

 ### Interpreting Results
-Use techniques to match patterns in responses, like affinity mapping using post-its.
+Use techniques to match patterns in responses, such as affinity mapping using post-its.
 Also, note down language used by customers as well as any ideas generated during the discussion as a source of inspiration for further evaluation.

 ### Potential Biases
  * Confirmation bias: Don't use focus groups to tell you what you already know.
 Listen for divergent opinions or the unexpected.